CP-DISCLONE/disclone/README.md

 ## Purpose

 This project was a way for our group to implement many new concepts that we had little experience working with.
 Creating our own asnychronous application with Django Channels and Redis was a challenge, but we gained a lot of knowledge doing so.
-If you would like to see more about the project structure and architecture, please see: ==architecture documentation==.
+If you would like to see more about the project structure and architecture, please see: [Architecture](./docs/architecture.md).

 ## Contributors

 The Members and Developers of this project are:

 - Nathan Pennington
 - Jordan Edgington
 - Jordan Yamada